J-Lentz/iwgtk/README.md

 ## About
 iwgtk is a lightweight, graphical wifi management utility for Linux.
 Its only dependencies are iwd and GTK3.
+Supported functionality is similar to that of iwctl.

 ## Installation
 To build the iwgtk binary and install it to /usr/local/bin/iwgtk, run: